open-data/opengov/html/modules/contrib/search_api_solr/INSTALL.md

 As a pre-requisite for running your own Solr server, you'll need a Java JRE.

-Download the latest version of Solr 6.x or 7.x from http://www.apache.org/dyn/closer.cgi/lucene/solr/ and unpack the archive somewhere outside of your web server's document tree.
+Download the latest version of Solr 7.x or 8.x from http://www.apache.org/dyn/closer.cgi/lucene/solr/ and unpack the archive somewhere outside of your web server's document tree.
 The unpacked Solr directory is named `$SOLR` in these instructions.

-For better performance and more features, 7.x should be used!
+NB: Solr 6.x is still supported by search_api_solr but strongly discouraged.
+That version has been declared end-of-life by the Apache Solr project and is thus no longer supported by them.

 First you have to create a Solr core for Drupal.
 Therefore you have to create two directories (replace `$SOLR` and `$CORE` according to your needs):